Skip to main content

 Vision Statement

 The MFMU Network is designed to conduct perinatal studies to improve maternal and fetal outcomes.
-Greatest emphasis and priority are given to randomized-controlled trials, followed by observational studies.
+Research ranges from randomized-controlled trials to observational studies.

-- Reduce the rates of preterm birth, fetal growth abnormalities, neurologic sequelae of the newborn and maternal complications of pregnancy
+• Reduce the rates of preterm birth, fetal growth abnormalities, recurring neurologic deficits in newborns, and maternal complications of pregnancy

-- Evaluate maternal and fetal interventions for effiacy, safety and cost-effectiveness
+• Evaluate maternal and fetal interventions for efficacy, safety, and cost-effectiveness

 MFMU’s History